ixofoundation/ixo-client-sdk/README.md

 ## Usage Example

-Before use locally a env file must be provided, a example file in the directory.
+Before use locally a .env file must be provided, a example file in the directory.

 ```js
 const {makeWallet, makeClient} = require('@ixo/client-sdk')